IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 76. Click **VMware Aria Operations Manager console**.

-    Note, the initial log in screen was not captured.
-It is identical to the one below shown for the **VMware Aria Operations for Logs console**.
+    Note, the initial log-in screen was not captured.
+It is identical to the one shown for the **VMware Aria Operations for Logs console**.

 77. Click **Next** on the **Welcome** page.
 78. Click **I accept the terms of this agreement**.